“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-Halloween is just about a week away and candy bowls are already overflowing with chocolates, candies, and treats in anticipation of trick-or-treaters.
+Halloween is right around the corner and candy bowls are already overflowing with chocolates, candies, and treats in anticipation of trick-or-treaters.
 With more than half of American households sharing their home with a dog, it’s important to know what treats are dangerous, even deadly, to our furriest family members.

 The days leading up to and following Halloween are one of the busiest times for the Pet Poison Hotline who take calls from concerned pet parents after their dogs sneak treats from the candy bowl.

 While not all candies pose a serious threat to your pet, many of the popular treats you’ll see this Halloween can be dangerous.
 So, Dr. Gary Richter, a Veterinary Health Expert with Rover.com ranked some of the most popular candies and gave advice on what to keep well out of reach this Halloween.

 Not a health threat in a small quantity (less than 10 grams): Candy Corn, Skittles, Sour Candy, Lemonheads, Starburst, Smarties, Blow Pops, Jolly Ranchers

 Unsafe in larger quantities (more than 10 grams): Almond Joy, Reese’s, M&Ms, Snickers, Kit-Kat, Twix, Tootsie Rolls, Butterfinger, Milky Way

 Unsafe in any quantity: chewing gum (containing xylitol), dark chocolate, raisins, macadamia nuts

 Worst Treats for Your Dog to Eat